-LE MOYNE DE SAINTE-HÉLÈNE, JACQUES, soldier; b.
-16 April 1659 at Montreal, son of Charles Le Moyne and Catherine Thierry; d.
-1690 at Quebec.
+LE MOYNE DE SAINTE-HÉLÈNE, JACQUES, soldier; baptized 16 April 1659 at Montreal, son of Charles Le Moyne and Catherine Thierry; d. at the beginning of December 1690 at Quebec and was buried there on 4 Dec.
+1690.

 In 1684 Sainte-Hélène, one of the famous Le Moyne brothers, fought a duel with François-Marie Perrot, the governor of Montreal who had been dismissed from his office.
 In that year Jacques Le Moyne accompanied his father on the expedition which Governor Le Febvre de La Barre commanded and which had unfortunate consequences.